Introduction

 Styrofoam is easy to damage.
 To prevent errors and loss in terms of your email, use these tips:

 Don’t rush: Don’t print all your cups until you’ve tested one or two with your design and ink.
-Use a gentle hand when foaming the nuon as it dents easily.
+Use a gentle hand when handling the foam, as it dents easily.
 Use enough pressure to get the ink into the cup, but don’t press so hard that it changes shape.

-Let Each Side Dry Completely: As soon as you get used to these colors, remember that even quick-dry ink needs time to dry.
+Let Each Side Dry Completely: Remember that even quick-dry ink needs time to dry.
 Cups with printing should be left to dry for at least 15 minutes.

 Stick to Simplicity: Don’t include thin lines, small details, or tiny characters.
-Foam looks better when designs are bold and easy to see.
-Keep your hands clean so as not to alter the ink spread or the appearance of your cup.
+Foam looks better when the designs are bold and easy to see.
+Keep your hands clean to avoid altering the ink spread or the appearance of your cup.

 Couldn’t I Just Print with a Standard Printer?